EusseJhoan/Test_Veryfi/README.md

     API_KEY = "your_api_key"
     ```

-3. Create a `batch_files.txt` inside  `docs` directory with the file listing the relative paths of the PDFs you want to process:
+3. Create a `batch_files.txt` inside  main directory with the file listing the relative paths of the PDFs you want to process:

     ```text
     docs/invoice_001.pdf